Southwest® Rapid Rewards® Performance Business Credit Card review: The perfect business card for Southwest enthusiasts

 Current sign-up bonus

 The sign-up bonus alone is a compelling reason to apply, and that’s especially true if you have a lot of business expenses you can charge to your credit card.
 Once you sign up, you get the chance to earn 80,000 points after you spend $5,000 on purchases in the first three months.

 While 80,000 points could easily be enough for a round-trip domestic flight or a flight to Mexico or the Caribbean, this offer is also extremely useful if you’re trying to pursue the Southwest Companion Pass.
-The pass allows you to choose one person to fly with you for only the cost of taxes and fees for the remainder of the year that you earn it, plus the entire next year.
+The pass allows you to choose one person to fly with you for only the cost of taxes and fees for the rest of the year that you earn it, plus the entire next year.

 Since you need to complete 100 qualifying one-way flights or earn 125,000 Southwest qualifying points within a calendar year to earn the Companion Pass benefit, this card’s bonus offer can get you most of the way there.

 This business credit card offers a lucrative bonus offer that makes it worth signing up for, but it is definitely geared to consumers who spend a lot of money on flights.

 As a cardholder, you’ll earn 4 points per dollar on Southwest purchases and 3 points on those made with participating hotel and rental car partners, plus 2 points per dollar on rideshares.
 If you spend a lot on other purchases for your business, you’ll be happy to know you’ll earn 2 points per dollar on social media and search engine advertising as well as internet, cable and phone services along with 1 point per dollar on all other purchases.

 Also, keep in mind that there are other ways to earn Southwest points, including the Southwest dining rewards program.
 Southwest even has its own shopping portal that lets you earn bonus points in the program when you click through the portal and make purchases with participating retailers online.